Updated: Jul 23

-There are five stages of film production companies in South Africa and they include development, pre-production, production, post-production and distribution.
+There are five stages of film production and they include development, pre-production, production, post-production and distribution.
 Understanding the different stages, what is involved at each stage and the filmmaking process is key to success in the filmmaking industry.
 RAD Productions Film will break these stages up for you.

 The 5 Stages:

 Have you ever heard the phrase “my film is in development?”

 Many of us might be super impressed by this statement but at this stage, nothing is made or decided.
 Everything is still just an idea that is being considered, planned and thought out.

 At this point, the following should be achieved:

 The film idea or movie concept is well-formed and thought out.